mlafleur/mlafleur.github.io/_posts/2012-11-07-moved-to-azure.md

 ---
-Title: Moved to Azure
+title: Moved to Azure
-Excerpt: "Well now I've gone and done it, I've moved this site over to Azure.
+excerpt: "Well now I've gone and done it, I've moved this site over to Azure.
 Overall the experience was pretty painless."
-Tags:
+tags:
   - Azure
   - Blogging
 ---